Park Geun-hye has been many things throughout her life.

 But what is most fascinating about these events is the reason why Koreans seem so infuriated with President Park.

 As a result of the lack of credibility of the Korean press, foreign newspapers have spun the current state of affairs in Korea as “controversial” and obscure, printing headlines such as “Park Geun-hye: Tragedy of South Korea’s first female leader” (BBC) – to imply that the harsh measures towards Park are blatant sexist attacks against the first female president of the country.
 But Korea is hardly on a witch hunt for women who dare to hold power.
 Nor is Korea focused on the corruption of Park’s administration.
-South Korea is, sadly, considerably used to (and almost expectant of) corruption in their political leaders.
+South Koreans are, sadly, considerably used to (and almost expectant of) corruption in their political leaders.

 PRESIDENT PARK’S INCOMPETENCE

 What the Korean people are infuriated by is President Park’s utter lack of competence and autonomy.

 Park’s childhood was virtually sealed off from the common people; she was understood as a lonely emblem of the aristocracy of South Korea.
-But what Park’s lonesome, albeit privileged, upbringing revealed throughout her presidency wasn’t the headstrong nature of a woman whose isolated upbringing forced her to be independent and self-sufficient, but a child-like adult who seemed to be able to do very little by herself.
+But what her lonesome, albeit privileged, upbringing revealed throughout her presidency wasn’t the headstrong nature of a woman whose isolated upbringing forced her to be independent and self-sufficient, but a child-like adult who seemed to be able to do very little by herself.

 Her political incompetence revealed itself most obviously in the recent political scandal involving herself and her close confidant Choi Soon-sil (dubbed the ‘Korean Rasputin’ by media), who was accused and prosecuted for using her connection to Park for economic gain.
 More than corruption, however, what the public found most shocking was the extent of Choi’s influence over Park.
 Investigations following the scandal revealed that Choi had a say in every aspect of Park’s life: she selected her wardrobe, edited her speeches, and even had a say in important political decisions.